simplito/privmx-pki-server/README.md

 ### Mongo

-Webapp Template Server requires a connection to MongoDB with a replica set enabled.
+PrivMX PKI Server requires a connection to MongoDB with a replica set enabled.
 If you don't have one, you can set it up using the script below (Docker-based):

 ```
 ./scripts/mongo.sh